crossplane/docs/content/docs/v1.7/reference/composition.md

 a field that exists with a zero value (e.g. an empty string or zero integer) is not considered to be 'empty', and thus will pass the readiness check.

-`None`.
-Considers the composed resource to be ready as soon as it exists.

 ```yaml
 # The composed resource will be considered ready if and when 'online' status
 # field  exists.